evanfinnigan/aerial-firefighting/README.md

 Web Demo: http://evanfinnigan.github.io/aerial-firefighting/

-The web build of this game might not perform properly.
+The web build of this game will run fairly slow.
 I recommend opening the project in Unity and building for your preferred platform.
 In the future I may upload builds for Windows, OS X, and Linux, and place the download links here.